Wh2018/MAGIC/readme.md

 We have downloaded the `train.txt`, `valid.txt`, and `test.txt` files from the [MultiESC](https://github.com/lwgkzl/MultiESC) repository and place them in the `data/` folder.

-# Deducible Support Strategy Inference
+# Motivation-driven Support Strategy Inference
-Enter `LLM_inference/` directory and follow the following steps to fine-tune LLaMA2 for deducible strategy inference.
+Enter `LLM_inference/` directory and follow the following steps to fine-tune LLaMA2 for Motivation-driven strategy inference.

-## Step 1: Collection of deducible motivations of strategy inference
+## Step 1: Collection of strategy inference motivations

-Run following command to collect deducible motivations using ChatGPT API (*``gpt-3.5-turbo-0125``* verison) based on the dialogue context and corresponding response in the training data of ESConv `data/train.txt`.
+Run following command to collect strategy inference motivations using ChatGPT API (*``gpt-3.5-turbo-0125``* verison) based on the dialogue context and corresponding response in the training data of ESConv `data/train.txt`.

 ```python
 python collect_motivations_ChatGPT.py --openai_api_key <your_openai_api_key>